-Shar Pei Ear Problems
+Shar Pei Ear Anatomy, Problems and Cleaning

 One of the unique characteristics of the Shar Pei breed is their unique ears.
 Their ears are naturally small with tight ear flaps.
 This design can cause problems with the ear canal and many Shar Pei will suffer from infections or canker.